 A demolition in Detroit.

-Since Duggan took office in 2014, the city has demolished more than 19,000 vacant houses, primarily using $265 million in federal funds.
-That money has run out.
+Since Duggan took office in 2014, the city has demolished more than 18,000 blighted homes, primarily using more than $250 million in federal Hardest Hit Funds.
+But those funds are running out.

 The mayor’s demolition program has come under intense scrutiny